 Summer School through SEALS Japan

 We offer three levels of 10-week (for first year and second year) or 8-week (for advanced) intensive Japanese courses.
 Each level is equivalent to one academic year of Japanese at Pitt.
 There are a number of tuition remission scholarships earmarked for first-year and second year summer language study.
-Contact Professor Mills for further details.
+Contact Paula Locante for further details.

 Scholarships and Financial Aid

 We award approximately 5 tuition remission scholarships for summer language students.
 Many of our study abroad students are funded through a grant administered by the Asian Studies Center.
 Many students have won the Nationality Room Scholarships, ATJ’s Bridging Scholarships, JASSO scholarships, Pittsburgh Foundation Scholarship, and a number of others.
 For information on scholarships and financial aid, visit the Asian Studies Center or contact Paula Locante.